Monday, March 23, 2026

 Before getting to that, I wanted to review my own experience on the subject.
 In the early 2000s I was reading online the right-wing Jerusalem Post and left-wing Haaretz (1).
 One thing I discovered was that while Israel's military and intelligence services were fanatic and effective about maintaining operational security, internal government strategic discussions often played out in the press and what I consistently read in 2002 was while Saddam Hussein was definitely a bad actor, Israel felt Iraq was in a box and the much greater threat to Israel was Iran.
 If the U.S. was to go over anyone in the War on Terror, Israel's preference was Iran.

 Later in the 2000s, I learned that Prime Minister Sharon had conveyed this both directly and indirectly to the Bush Administration and was told in no uncertain terms that Iraq was next after Afghanistan.
-Sharon's instructions to his cabinet was, given Israel's dependence on the U.S., it would publicly support whatever decision the Bush Administration made.
+I recently came across a contemporaneous article in the Washington Post about Israel's position advising against the Iraq invasion.
+In light of the administration's response, Sharon instructed his cabinet, given Israel's dependence on the U.S., that Israel would make no further efforts to change the Americans minds and would publicly support whatever decision the Bush Administration made.
 In other words, causation ran precisely in the opposite direction from what Mearsheimer and others maintain; it is Israel's reliance on the U.S., not American reliance on Israel, that was the driving force in what happened.

 It's actually an example refuting the linkage made between neoconservatives and Israel.
 In this case, American neocons urged the Iraq invasion while Israel cautioned against it.
 Another division occurred in 2011, when neocons wanted the U.S, to support the Arab Spring uprisings while Israel was much more cautious.